HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/4-api_exercise.md

 };
 ````

-We initialize the app inside a document ready by calling the init function.
+Since the `init` function is everything that needs to run on page load, let's call it inside a jQuery doc ready.

 ```
 $(function(){